ash-project/ash/documentation/topics/expressions.md

 - `string_split/1` | Splits a string on spaces
 - `string_split/2` | As above, but with a specific delimiter
 - `string_split/3` | As above, but with options.
 See the function for the available options.
+- `string_length/1` | Returns the length of a given string, as reported by `String.length/1`
+- `string_trim/1` | Trims unicode whitespace from the beginning and the end of a string
 - `at/2` | Get an element from a list, i.e `at(list, 1)`
 - `round/1` | Round a float, decimal or int to 0 precision, i.e `round(num)`
 - `round/2` | Round a float, decimal or int to the provided precision or less, i.e `round(1.1234, 3) == 1.1234` and `round(1.12, 3) == 1.12`